RAKIYOU/Designing-Neural-Networks-with-PyTorch/README.md

 # A report for computer vision class #
 ## Mission ##
-Analyze how the structure of a network affects its prediction accuracy and how it depends on the size of training data
+Analyze how the structure of a network affects its prediction accuracy and how it depends on the size of training data.
 ## Requirements ##
 -Test at least 10 networks that have different structures on MNIST dataset.
 -Train each model on 1,000 and 50,000 samples until convergence, respectively.